getnacelle/nacelle-js/CONTRIBUTING.md

 #### Making Your First Contribution

 Unsure of how to start contributing to Nacelle-js?
-We recommend you begin by checking for issues tagged with `bugfix`, `'docs` or `beginner`.
+We recommend you begin by checking for issues tagged with `bugfix`, `docs` or `beginner`.
 These issues can provide a great introduction into our processes and codebase.

 #### Before Submitting A Pull Request